12.4 Trauma and Violence-Informed Approach to Communication

 It is essential for the HCA to provide clear information and avoid surprises.
 When clients feel emotionally unsafe, they may wonder which people have the power or authority in the healthcare setting.
 They may be concerned about what the professionals will do with their information.
 Providing clear and accurate information about policies, procedures, rules, plans, and activities helps support emotional safety (Schladale, 2013).

 The HCA may be able to help trauma survivors feel comforted and in control.
 Each survivor has a pattern of needs related to emotional safety.
 For example, one survivor may find it reassuring to have clear directions or information from staff who speak with authority and expertise.
 For someone else, withdrawing from external stresses to explore their thoughts and feelings will be the jump start they need to plan for their future.
 An essential aspect of helping survivors feel comforted and in control is ensuring that survivors know they can ask for what they need.
-Such as asking for tissue, and they may express their opinions and wishes—for example, seeing a particular healthcare professional or appointment date and time.
+Such as asking for a tissue, and they may express their opinions and wishes – for example, seeing a particular healthcare professional or appointment date and time.
 (OASH, 2021; NCTSN, 2008).

 Understanding Symptoms as Adaptations